Joecontrair/Joecontrair.github.io/index.md

 <button onClick="togglePlay()">tunes</button>
 # About Me:
 Hey, I'm Joe Daly here to give you Joe Daily.
-I'm a student enrolled at St Mary's College of Maryland studying Mathematics with a minor in Business.
+I'm a student at St Mary's College of Maryland studying Mathematics with a minor in Business.
 Outside of education I work at the [Hawk Studios](https://www.instagram.com/smcm_hawkstudio/), SMCMs podcast studio.
 I also am the president of the Ping pong club and started climbing at our wall freshman year!<br/>
 ![Me](Personal/assets/Images/Joe%2BStan.jpg)<br/>

 # Blog:
-This is gonna be a mix of neat websites and other posts I've found and some of the current Proofs I've been working on in Foundations of Mathematics.
+This is gonna be a mix of neat websites and other posts I've found and some old Proofs I've worked on in Foundations of Mathematics.
 [Blog](Personal/BlogPage.md)

 # Resume:
-This is my General Resume, essentially a list of all previous job experience and relevant educational experiences.
+This is my General Resume:
 [Resume](Personal/assets/Resume%20General%20Joe%20Daly.pdf)<br/>
 I also have a [Professional website](Joe'sResumePage/JoesResume.html) that has my resume and some references!